The natural world fascinates me

 I am a professional artist working with drawings and paper textiles

 I graduated with a degree in Fine Art Embroidery from Cheltenham College of Art and Manchester Polytechnic in the UK in 1981.
 Following my studies, I relocated to London, where I spent 14 years actively working and exhibiting with the renowned 62 Group of textile artists.
 My practice with Fibre Art and the British Crafts Centre emphasized the innovative transfer of textile techniques and drawings onto transparent and translucent papers.

 While tutoring part-time textiles, I developed a series of large pleated paper hangings inspired by Standing Stones, which I proudly showcased in a solo exhibition in Covent Garden.

-In 1985, I embarked on a new adventure in Papua New Guinea, serving as a visiting tutor for textile students at the National Art School in Port Moresby.
-This experience allowed me time to create new works influenced by my unique surroundings.
-Upon returning to Kent in the UK, I cherished the time spent raising my two daughters, nurturing my love for sewing and drawing, and leading children’s art clubs.
+In 1985, I embarked on an adventure in Papua New Guinea, serving as a visiting tutor for textile students at the National Art School in Port Moresby.
+This experience offered time to create Work influenced by my unique surroundings.
+Upon returning to Kent in the UK, I cherished the time spent raising two daughters, revisiting a love for sewing and drawing, and leading children’s art clubs.